Black Sea Geopolitics and Russia’s Control of Strategic Waterways: The Kerch Strait and the Sea of Azov

 The Kerch strait is about 5 kilometers in length and 4.5 km. wide at the narrowest point between the tip of Eastern Crimea and the peninsula of Taman.
 Kerch is a major commercial port linked to railway, ferry and river routes.

-image right: Kerch straits, photo taken from Crimean side, (prior to the construction of the bridge) narrow width, below aerial view of straits
+image right: Kerch strait, photo taken from Crimean side, (prior to the construction of the bridge) narrow width, aerial view of strait and Taman peninsula.

 The Sea of Azov: Geopolitical Hub

-Of significance, the integration of Crimea into the Russian Federation means that Moscow is now in full control of the Kerch Strait linking the Black Sea to the Sea of Azov.
-The Ukrainian authorities are no longer in control of the port of Kerch in Eastern Ukraine.
+Of significance, as a result of the integration of Crimea into the Russian Federation in 2014 Moscow gained full control of the Kerch Strait linking the Black Sea to the Sea of Azov.
 The bilateral agreement between Russia and Ukraine governing the maritime route through the Kerch straights was scrapped.

 The strait also constitutes an entry point into Russia’s major river waterways.